arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

 ArangoDB collection a link definition must be added to the properties of the said ArangoSearch view defining the link parameters as per the section [View definition/modification](#view-definitionmodification).

+## Index

+Inverted Index is the heart of ArangoSearch.
+The index consists of several independent segments and the index segment itself is meant to be treated as a standalone index.

 ## Analyzers